 Existing customers, if they continue to spend at their current rate will, by definition, maintain your business at it’s current level.

-It takes WORK to gain a new customer - often because that means a small business owner will need to hire employees to service those new customers.
+It takes WORK to gain a new customer – marketing, branding, advertising – all take work and money.
+Then when new customers begin to arrive, the small business owner will need to hire new employees to service those new customers.
 Employees require management (which will be the subject of a separate blogpost).

-But, if you want your small business, clinic or office to scale beyond your personal capacity, you’ll need to acquire new customers to grow.
+If you want your small business, clinic or office to scale beyond your personal capacity, you’ll need to acquire new customers.

-The process by which businesses acquire new customer leads is called marketing - more on that in a minute.
+The process by which businesses acquire new customers is called marketing – more on that in a minute.

 Get an Existing Customer to Spend More Money